Parent-Teacher-Student Association (PTSA)

 3) MATERIALS AND TRAINING:

 Booker T. will provide materials and training, to help parents work with their children to improve achievement.
 Teachers will provide parents with relevant web pages/sites that contain all pertinent information.
-Weekly PTSA emails, monthly editions of the Hornet Buzz, School Connects and School Messenger telephone messaging systems, Facebook, Twitter, Remind Me, Group Me, and the School Way app text messages will be utilized to inform parents of the issuing dates for progress reports, semester report cards and other pertinent information.
-Parents and teachers will also utilize the Power School App/log-in to monitor daily classroom assignments and homework.
+Weekly PTSA emails, School Messenger telephone/email/text messaging systems, Facebook, Twitter, Remind, and Group Me will be utilized to inform parents of the issuing dates for progress reports, semester report cards and other pertinent information.
+Parents and teachers will also utilize the Power School App to monitor daily classroom assignments and homework.

 4) EDUCATE EDUCATORS: